 For entries by the same author, alphabetize them by title, and after the first entry, indicate the author’s name with the ‘3-emdash.’
 This is formed by putting three emdashes together (or six hyphens): ———. [option + shift + minus key on a Mac OR Ctrl + Alt + minus key for Windows]

-Professors understand that you spend a great deal of time writing the paper, and that many students do not have English as a native language, but please give serious attention to writing in good [grammatically correct] English, and take the extra time to proofread your paper (or trade with a friend).
+Professors understand that you spend a great deal of time writing the paper, and that English may not be your native language, but please give serious attention to writing in good (grammatically correct) English, and take the extra time to proofread your paper (or trade with a friend).

 Reading your paper out loud will often indicate where there are problems.